Informfully/Documentation/docs/source/database.rst

      - ID of experiment.
    * - ``counts``
      - String
      - Contains the total likes/dislikes for each statement.
-For more information about how the array looks like, see below.
+For more information about what the array looks like, see below.
    * - ``questions``
      - Date
-     - Contains the ids of statements for which at least one like/dislike has been given.
+     - Contains the IDs of statements for which at least one like/dislike has been given.

 An example of what the answer field could look like is shown below: